Is your WordPress website fast enough? Make sure, it is!

 Caching can improve your WordPress site to load faster to 5x times.

-Instead of fetching the information from MySQL database and PHP files, putting altogether in a HTML file and then serving it to the users; use caching to retrieve the required information without running through such a long-process.
+Instead of fetching the information from MySQL database and PHP files, putting all together in an HTML file and then serving it to the users; use caching to retrieve the required information without running through such a long process.

-Several good WordPress plug-ins are available like WP Rocket (premium), W3 Totacl Cache (free), WP Super Cache (free), etc.
+Several good WordPress plug-ins are available like WP Rocket (premium), W3 Total Cache (free), WP Super Cache (free), etc.

 However, it is not too difficult to install or set up these WordPress caching plug-ins like making changes to your site coding.